senkoraku552/PHP-diving-notes/README.md

 Hopeful there would be more people learn to program php and let php become more powerfule language.

+## Laravel is a elegant php framework for backend and full-stack
+### Lravel - The PHP Framework for Web Artisans
+Laravel is a web application framework with expressive, elegant syntax.

+We’ve already laid the foundation — freeing you to create without sweating the small things.

 ## Useful PHP guides
 - [PHP.net](https://www.php.net/)
 - [PHP: The Right Way](https://phptherightway.com/)